Clay Lacy Aviation: History

+It announced a new $95 million FBO and hangar complex at the airport, to be built in two phases.
+Construction broke ground on the complex in November 2024, which will be the first FBO with ISI Sustainability Gold accreditation.
+The current John Wayne Airport FBO was ranked No. 1 in Line Service and Customer Service Representatives by AIN FBO Survey responders in 2024, 2025 and 2026.

-A third Clay Lacy FBO, to be developed on a 16-acre, 30-year leasehold at Waterbury-Oxford Airport, was announced by the Connecticut Airport Authority in October 2020.
-The 40,000-square-foot hangar and FBO should open in 2024, expanding the company's operations in the northeastern United States and creating an estimated 100 new jobs.
+A third Clay Lacy FBO, developed on a 16-acre, 30-year leasehold at Waterbury-Oxford Airport, was announced by the Connecticut Airport Authority in October 2020.
+The 40,000-square-foot hangar and FBO was set to open in 2024, expanding the company's operations in the northeastern United States and creating an estimated 100 new jobs.
 An additional 120,000 square feet of aircraft maintenance and hangar space will be constructed in subsequent years.
 The company announced its first hangar equipped with 29-foot doors to accommodate newer and larger aircraft at the site had sold out in 2023 ahead of its scheduled opening.